node-3d/addon-tools-raub/README.md

 A [Writable](https://nodejs.org/api/stream.html#stream_writable_streams)
 stream buffer, that is stored in-memory and can be fully obtained when writing was finished.
-It is equivalent to stream-writing a temporary file and then reading it into a Buffer.
+It is equivalent to stream-writing a temporary file and then reading it into a `Buffer`.

 Use `stream.get()` to obtain the data when writing was finished:
 ```